Des Clarke (comedian): Radio

-Clarke spent three years as a DJ on Scottish radio station Beat 106, fronting the Breakfast Show and winning the Presenter of the Year at the British Radio Awards in 2004.
-Clarke later returned to Beat 106 under its new name of Xfm Scotland.
-On 7 November 2008, Xfm Scotland became Galaxy Scotland and on 10 November 2008, Clarke began hosting a weekday breakfast show with Vanessa Motion, Des & Vanessa @ Breakfast.
-On 3 January 2011, Galaxy Scotland was renamed and rebranded as Capital Scotland, where he became a breakfast co-presenter alongside Jennie Cook, and later Steven Mill and Amy Irons.
+On 3 January 2011, Galaxy Scotland was renamed Capital Scotland, where he became a breakfast co-presenter alongside Jennie Cook, and later Steven Mill and Amy Irons.

 In 2015, Clarke began presenting the topical quiz show Breaking the News on Radio Scotland.

 In March 2019, it was announced that Clarke would be moving to Heart Scotland as part of a reshuffle at Global Radio, who announced that Heart, Capital, and Smooth would be moving to all National Breakfast shows.
 He presented the Heart Scotland Drivetime Show weekdays from 4 pm – 7 pm alongside Jennifer Reoch.

 In April 2023, Global announced a refreshed schedule for Heart Scotland and its sister station Capital Scotland.
-Des & Jennifer were confirmed to be new hosts of Heart Breakfast with Des & Jennifer weekdays from 6:30 am.
-Broadcasting LIVE from Glasgow to Scottish listeners, moving away from Heart Breakfast with Jamie & Amanda, which continues to broadcast to the rest of the UK.
+Clarke and Reoch were confirmed to be new hosts of Heart Breakfast with Des & Jennifer weekdays from 6:30 am.
 The new schedule for Scotland started on 2 May.

-Comedy

-Clarke is a regular performer on the comedy circuit, playing venues such as The Stand, The Comedy Store and Jongleurs.
-Clarke has performed at the Edinburgh Festival Fringe since 2001 and the Glasgow International Comedy Festival.
-Clarke has also made appearances at the New York, Adelaide, Dubai and Dublin Comedy Festivals.

-Theatre

-In 2012, Clarke starred as the lead comic role, Buttons, in Cinderella, at the King's Theatre in Glasgow.
-He starred alongside Karen Dunbar as The Fairy Godmother and Gavin Mitchell as an Ugly Sister.
-He has been a regular Panto veteran at the King's Theatre starring alongside the likes of Gregor Fisher, Tony Roper, Greg McHugh and Juliet Cadzow.